Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 Similar to $$Hask$$, we can construct $$Type$$, the category of reference types in a polymorphic OO language.
 Let a morphism from $$A$$ to $$B$$ exist if $$A$$ is a subtype of $$B$$.
 Recognize that the "one or none"-ness of the class of morphisms between objects makes the category "posetal" in a sense, as there is a partial ordering of objects in the category.
 Note that the sybtype ordering on $$Type$$ is not a total ordering, as the object `Cat` bears no relation to `Dog`.

 > Side note: technically morphisms aren't present strictly if `A` is a subtype of `B` but rather if a reference of type `B` is able to point to an object of type `A`.
-Practically, this ends up being the same thing, but makes inheritance chains much less ambiguous.
-Simply write the code and see if it compiles to check its correctness.
+Practically, the latter is a generalization of the former since it allows for method group assignment (method groups are typeless), delegate variance, etc.

 ## Ok...
 So What?